gamedev4995/Proyecto-Final/UI.md

 ---

 ## Win Screen UI
-For our in win screen UI, we simply stuck with a simple UI screen with only a background, a victory text and a 'play again' interactable button.
+For our win screen UI, we simply stuck with a simple UI screen with only a background, a victory text and a 'play again' interactable button.

 ## Final Result